jduryea/pihole-blocklist/README.md

 # pihole-blocklist
-Block gaming related websites for Pi-hole
+Block gaming related websites for pi-hole

 ### How to use?
   Just add the following list to your pi-hole.